 Of course, this is an adaptation, if you will, of history itself.
 Slightly altered to make the story more interesting, rather than letting you wait all those years after Arthur’s death for Henry to become of age (seventeen) before he marries Catherine.
 In this story line, the sparks are already flying between the two, and as history records, supposedly, Catherine and Henry were happy for many years.
 Of course, the son he wanted never arrived and eventually his eyes wandered after twenty years of marriage to Anne Boleyn.

-I thought it interesting in the second episode that they show the marriage as consummated between Arthur and Catherine, when in fact she denies it ever was during the time that Henry wanted a divorce.
+I thought it interesting in the second episode that they allude the marriage was consummated between Arthur and Catherine, when in fact she denies it after Arthur’s death.
+In a sense, they leave the audience hanging.
 For some reason, I thought they would stay true to her claims, but now it really opens up the question whether she did lie in order to marry Henry and save her marriage.
 We will never know.
 Somewhere I read that Arthur boasted after the wedding night that “last night I was in Spain,” which was quoted in episode two.

 Die-hard historical lovers will bewail this series, and they have already done so.
 Complaints from the wrong ages to terrible accents have filled social media.
 Also, don’t get the fashion experts started, or you’ll be drawn into debates about the clothing and hairstyles.
 Nevertheless, I say, let Starz and Phillipa Gregory have their creative liberties to tweak history.
 The story is interesting, and frankly, I haven’t thought much about what Catherine went through to come from a foreign land and marry Arthur.
 It’s a good perspective on what she endured and the challenges she faced.